phpHavok/SPH/README.md

 ## Building and Running

 On the University of Kentucky's Titan Titan cluster, just type `make` to build and `make run` to run.
+This will run one process per node by default.
+If you would like to run, for example, 4 processes per node, you can type `make PPN=4 run`.

 This probably won't work out of the box on anyone else's system.

 ## Controls